Last updated on 19th August 2019

 How can I book Leech Hall or any other room in college?

-To book a room in college for a meeting or event you need to fill in a room booking form which can be obtained from the Porter’s.
+To book a room in college for a meeting or event you need to fill in a room booking form which can be obtained from the Porters.
 Once this form has been completed you can give it in to reception to be put in the domestic manager’s pigeon hole.
-Alternatively you can contact Sue Hobson or Lynne Ramage personally in the housekeeping office.
+Alternatively you can contact Sue Hobson or Lynne Ramage personally in the housekeeping office or by emailing firstname.lastname@example.org.
+Please be aware that space in college is limited, and it can be hard to book a room at short notice.
+The Bowes Room and Bailey Room remain spaces that can be used by any SJCR member at any time.

 What are the smoking regulations in college?

-Smoking is only allowed in the designated smoking area on Linton Lawn.
+Smoking is only allowed in the designated smoking area towards the back of Linton Lawn.
 By law the rest of the college is a no-smoking area so please don’t light up anywhere but in the designated area.

 Who do I contact if something breaks in college?

 When something breaks in college you need to notify maintenance to let them know.
-You can do this by going to “Contacts and Links” and following the link to submit a ‘blue slip’.
+You can do this by submitting a ‘blue slip‘.
 The maintenance team are usually very quick at following up requests and the repair should be done within 3 days.

 Where is the executive flat?